 Let’s look into how trails are cleared on our local trails.

-The rest of the work is done with handsaws by various trail users.
+Aside from Chainsaws – work is also done with handsaws by various trail users.

-Some important (and non-official) things to note when clearing a tree from a trail:
+Some important things to note when clearing a tree from a trail:

 - Does the tree need to be cleared?
 Sometimes a tree falls on a trail that was an old road conversion.
 Or on a trail that has a long straight section.
 Has the tree fallen in a way that adds to the flow of the trail?
 Has a go-around developed and the trail actually rides better than before?
 It sometimes happens!